pulipatiharshini/Digital-Electronics-Internship/README.md

 # MULTIPLEXERS

-A multiplexer is a combinational logic circuit that selects one of many input signals and forwards the selected input to a single output line.
+•A multiplexer is a combinational logic circuit that selects one of many input signals and forwards the selected input to a single output line.

-It acts like a digitally controlled switch.A multiplexer, sometimes simply referred to as “mux”, is a device that selects between a number of input signals.
+•It acts like a digitally controlled switch.A multiplexer, sometimes simply referred to as “mux”, is a device that selects between a number of input signals.
 In its simplest form, it will have two signal inputs, one input control, and one output.
 An everyday example of a multiplexer is the source selection control on a home stereo unit.

-Applications of Multiplexers:
+**Applications of Multiplexers:*"

-Data Routing – Used to route data from multiple sources to a single destination
+• Data Routing – Used to route data from multiple sources to a single destination

-Communication Systems – Send multiple signals over a single line
+• Communication Systems – Send multiple signals over a single line

-Arithmetic Logic Units (ALUs) – Select between different operations
+• Arithmetic Logic Units (ALUs) – Select between different operations

-Function Generators – Implement any logic function using a MUX
+• Function Generators – Implement any logic function using a MUX

-Digital Systems – As control units in CPUs, memory addressing, etc.
+• Digital Systems – As control units in CPUs, memory addressing, etc.